 This blog digs deep into the evolving threat landscape and explains why legacy tools can't keep up while also unpacking how Seasia Infotech's AI-based telecom fraud prevention services deliver real-time protection, measurable ROI, and bullet-proof compliance.

-Generative models that clone executives' voices or craft polymorphic phishing SMS are now open source; the barrier to entry has collapsed.
-Fraudsters have become cloud software start-ups, and most CSPs are still defending with telecom cybersecurity services and tools from the last decade.
+3. AI democratization: Generative models that clone executives - voices or craft polymorphic phishing SMS are now open source; barrier to entry has collapsed.

 Inside Today's Most Lucrative Fraud Schemes